mariam138/legacy-of-dubai/README.md

 ### Future Features

 -In the future, I would like to add another page which discusses Dubai's future goals and projects, as they are constantly evolving and changing.
 For example, a new high-speed train is being developed, which will run between all 7 emirates and be the first to do so.
+-Another feature would be to implement a gallery page with photos of the famous landmarks in Dubai, or before/now pictures.

 ## Testing

+## Validator Testing

 ### Bug Fixes